 The subject is love, with all the romantic touches.
-Again, the Grandparent's postcards tie the theme together, along with some interesting finds from the antique mall.
+My Grandparent's postcards tie the theme together, along with some interesting finds from the antique shop.

 TREASURES OF THE EARTH

-This group of mineral specimens represent just a small part of our entire personal collection.
+This group of mineral specimens represent just a small part of my family's entire personal collection.

 FROM THE PAST

 Represented is a lifetime collection, unearthed in a local antique store and translated into a fun and challenging puzzle.

-Old family photos stored for decades in a trunk, brought together for a glimpse into the past.
+Old family photos stored for decades in a trunk are brought together for a glimpse into the past.
 The collection includes old family photos as well as my grandparent's old stereoscope and photo album.

 Straight from the Civil War era, these replica marbles

 A colorful and fascinating look at a bygone era.To my grandparents' generation, milk bottles and local dairies were an important part of everyday life.

 Guaranteed to make you crave sweets!
 Wonder how many calories are represented here?